Causes, Diagnosis and Treatments for Sesamoiditis & Sesamoid Tendinitis

 The good news is that most cases of sesamoiditis can be cured using conservative treatments.
 In most cases, surgery is not needed!

 It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the foot.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the clinic and conservative treatment options post-surgery.
 When it comes to sesamoiditis and bone fractures there's only a few surgical options for treatment - removal of the sesamoid bone(s), scraping of the sesamoid bone(s) or a bone graft.
 This is why surgery is only performed as a last resort for chronic sesamoiditis injuries or a fractured bone that won't heal with conservative treatment methods.

 Some conservative treatment methods recommended include: